 Montana Alcohol Server Seller Course

 This Montana Alcohol Server Seller Course is approved by the state of Montana and required before selling or serving alcohol.
-The law requires all licensees ensure any employee who serves or sells alcohol, their immediate supervisor and the license, to obtain training from a state alcohol approved program (16-4-1005 MCA) by Montana Alcohol Beverage Control Division from recommended alcohol certification provider Serving Alcohol.
-This Montana alcohol certificate is also known as Montana bartender license or Montana Server/Seller Permit.
+The law requires all licensees to ensure any employee who serves or sells alcohol, their immediate supervisor, and the license, obtain training from a state alcohol approved program (16-4-1005 MCA) by Montana Alcohol Beverage Control Division from recommended alcohol certification provider Serving Alcohol.
+This Montana alcohol certificate is also known as the Montana bartender license or Montana Server/Seller Permit.